ElijahColwill/CS180Project05/README.md

   - Verify that View Friend Requests title is present and centered at top of content area, with correct description
   - Verify that Incoming Requests and Outgoing Requests buttons are present below description, centered, and with correct text.
   - Verify actionListeners in dependant classes exist for buttons.

+### SwingUtils Class
+Description:
+Utilities for Swing classes.

+Authors:
+Henrik Berg

+Methods:
+- addComponent()
+  - Method to add components in a GridBagLayout
+  - Parameters:
+    - panel the panel to add the component to.
+    - component the component to add.
+    - x the x coordinate of the component.
+    - y the y coordinate of the component.
+    - width the desired width of the component.
+    - height the desired height of the component.
+    - align the desired alignemnt of the component.

+Testing:
+N/A (Asset class, addComponent was tested through GUI testing throughout project, testing would be redundant)

+### ImageUtils Class
+Description:
+Utilities for images in Swing.

+Authors:
+Henrik Berk

+Methods:
+- resizeImageIcon()
+  - Method to resize ImageIcons()
+  - Parameters:
+    - imageIcon the image icon to resize.
+    - width the desired width after resizing.
+    - height the desired height after resizing.
+  - Return:
+    - ImageIcon of resized image.

+Testing:
+N/A (Asset class, resizeImageIcon was tested through GUI testing throughout project, testing would be redundant)